redhatci/ansible-collection-redhatci-ocp/roles/cnf-cert/README.md

 - `TNF_NON_INTRUSIVE_ONLY`: if set to true, skip intrusive tests which may disrupt cluster operations (default `false`).
 - `TNF_LOG_LEVEL`: log level used to run the CNF Cert Suite (default `info`).
 - `TNF_ALLOW_PREFLIGHT_INSECURE`: (required when running preflight on CNF Cert Suite) if set to true, allow the Preflight execution ran by CNF Cert Suite to access to insecure registries.
-This should be needed when accesing to private registries.
+This should be needed when accessing to private registries.
 Remember this feature is only valuable for tnf versions from v4.1.6 in advance.
 Remember also to turn on preflight test suite with `preflight` label.

 ```yaml
 ---